How to Get an A in an Online Class

 When you sign up for an online course, you are really signing up for school every day.
-Online classes are usually more work than a traditional class because rather than attending lectures, you are responsible for learning the material as well as demonstrating your grasp on the concepts.
-This typically involves logging in almost daily to keep up with discussion boards, assignments, readings, slides and other attendance checks.
+Online classes are usually more work than a traditional class because rather than attending lectures, you are responsible for learning the material as well as demonstrating your grasp of the concepts.
+This typically involves logging in almost daily to keep up with discussion boards, assignments, readings, slides, and other attendance checks.
 The benefit is that you can choose when you check into class, but it also requires a fair amount of discipline and consistency.

 2. Know Your Professor